January 2014 Gulf Coast winter storm: Gulf Coast

-Freezing rain and sleet were recorded in coastal cities including Houston in southeast Texas, New Orleans in southeast Louisiana, Mobile in the Alabama panhandle, and Pensacola and Tallahassee in the Florida panhandle.
+Freezing rain and sleet were recorded in coastal cities including Houston in southeast Texas, New Orleans in southeast Louisiana, Mobile in southwest Alabama, and Pensacola and Tallahassee in the Florida panhandle.
 Much of Interstate 10 was closed to east and west traffic, as well as others to and from inland areas.
 Bridges to barrier islands were also closed due to ice, and the almost total lack of deicing equipment and chemicals both for the Florida DOT and for local governments in all affected states, which had to rely entirely on sand spreaders retrofitted to dump trucks.
 Other states were able to move resources down from further up-state, however freeways and other state routes are generally the only roads which are treated by state governments.

 On the Atlantic coast, Jacksonville was completely spared, and in coastal Georgia the ice storm warning was lowered, leaving Savannah with only some sleet.
 Further north, coastal South Carolina got some of the freezing rain, closing bridges around Charleston.
 The Outer Banks of North Carolina received significant snows, as did the Tidewater region of southeastern Virginia.